Marcelo Bravo

-Marcelo René Bravo (born 10 January 1985) is a former Argentine football coach and former player who played as a midfielder.
-He is the current manager of Vélez Sarsfield's youth setup.
+Marcelo René Bravo (born 10 January 1985) is an Argentine former football coach and former player who played as a midfielder.
+He is the current manager of Vélez Sarsfield's youth categories.

 Bravo played 50 games with Vélez Sarsfield, being a key member of the 2005 Clausura winning squad, and played for the Argentine U-20 national team before retiring at the age of 21 after discovering that he suffered from a cardiovascular hypertrophy.
 His illness is similar to the one that cost fellow footballer Antonio Puerta's life in 2007.

 Playing career

 Club

 Bravo only played at club level for Vélez Sarsfield in the Primera División Argentina.
 He started his professional career in 2003 and retired in 2006, immediately after the club's doctors discovered his illness.
 He played 16 games and scored 3 goals in Vélez' 2005 Clausura winning campaign, being a regular on the team's left wing.
-His last game came during the 2006 Apertura in a 6-0 victory over Gimnasia y Esgrima de La Plata, where he scored one goal.
+His last game came during the 2006 Apertura in a 6–0 victory over Gimnasia y Esgrima de La Plata, where he scored one goal.